Painkiller 2004 Linux Game Server in Docker

 Docker Compose is a fast and convenient way to declaratively configure multiple containers.
 It uses YAML configuration file that have strict indentations.
 You can run multiple servers with one command, no additional scripts are required.

-is provided in the repository as a template.
+The docker-compose.yml is provided in the repository as a template.
 Most parameters are preconfigured.

 Note

-file.
+Pay attention to the Cfg_ServerPort variable or the Cfg.ServerPort parameter in the config.ini file.
 The port should be different for each server.
 If you, for example, run several servers on the same port, other containers will crash.

 Issue: Docker Compose mounts files as folders.

-Solution: indicate the path to the custom file with dot/slash, for instance:source: ./DM_K3Inzane.pkm
+Solution: indicate the path to the custom file with dot/slash, for instance:source: ./DM_K3Inzane.pkm.

 -